-This doesn’t need to be done all at once — we are only human!
+This does not need to be done all at once — we are only human!
 Choose the things that will hit you the hardest and wean yourself off of your vices, one by one.

 You will be amazed at how much a thing can be holding you down and making you feel sick.
-You will feel huge differences in your alertness, vibrance, mood, sleep, endurance, and general feeling of wellbeing once you kick the bad stuff to the curb!
+You will feel huge differences in your alertness, vibrancy, mood, sleep, endurance and general feeling of wellbeing once you kick the bad stuff to the curb!

-The process of cleansing has taken me years to do, and I don’t see myself ever being done.
-I still allow myself splurges here and there, but for the most part I have designed my diet to exclude the toxins that I used to ingest on a regular basis.
+The process of cleansing has taken me years to do, and I do not see myself ever being done.
+I still allow myself splurges here and there, but for the most part, I have designed my diet to exclude the toxins that I used to ingest on a regular basis.

 Yes, it sounds like I am telling you to eat twigs and berries for the rest of your life.
 Yes, it sounds like I am telling you to get rid of your fun, happy place.
-But I’m not.
+But I am not.

 I believe food should be enjoyed, and I still believe in having a nice drink after a hard week.
-But here’s the thing — you need to live a healthy life.
+But here is the thing — you need to live a healthy life.

 Preserving Your Health

-The positive or negative work you put in today will directly effect the days that follow.
+The positive or negative work you put into today will directly affect the days that follow.
 Think about how your body feels today.
 Compare it to how you want it to feel.
-Your diet, whether healthy or unhealthy, is completely under your control.
+Your multiple sclerosis diet, whether healthy or unhealthy, is completely under your control.

-You can surrender to your fears and feed the MS by mistreating your immune system, vitamin intake and cardiovascular health.
-Or you can recognize the blessings that lie within the diagnosis.
-We have been given a choice, most of us as young adults, to clean up our act before it is too late.
+You can surrender to your fears and feed the MS by mistreating your immune system, or you can pay attention to your vitamin intake and cardiovascular health.
+You can also recognize the blessings that lie within the diagnosis.
+We have been given a choice (most of us as young adults) to clean up our act before it is too late.

+My father was not sick a day in his life.
+He looked healthy on the outside and he worked up until his last breath.
 He was young when he passed suddenly.
-His heart didn’t warn him that all of the fast food he had eaten had been sneaking up on him.
+His heart did not warn him that all of the fast food he had eaten had been sneaking up on him.

 I was only 27 when I was diagnosed.
-I quit smoking that day.
-I stopped drinking pop a couple of years later.
+I quit smoking that day, and I stopped drinking pop a couple of years later.